julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

    While Cellulite Reduction therapy is safe for most individuals, certain conditions may disqualify you from receiving treatment.
 These include active skin infections, recent surgery in the treatment area, or certain medical conditions.
 Pregnant or breastfeeding women should also avoid Cellulite Reduction treatments.
 </p>
 <p class="services-details-two__text-2">
-   During your consultation, your provider will review your medical history and assess any potential risks to ensure Cellulite Reduction therapy is a safe and effective option for you.
+   During your consultation, your provider will review your medical history and assess any potential risks to ensure this approach is a safe and effective option for you.
 </p>

 <h3 class="services-details-two__title-2">
-   What Issues Can Cellulite Reduction Therapy Address?
+   What Issues Can It Address?
 </h3>
 <p class="services-details-two__text-2">
-   Cellulite Reduction therapy is designed to target areas affected by cellulite, helping to improve skin texture and reduce the appearance of dimpled skin.
+   This therapy is designed to target areas affected by cellulite, helping to improve skin texture and reduce the appearance of dimpled skin.
 It is especially effective for common problem areas like the thighs, hips, and abdomen, providing a non-invasive solution for smoother and firmer skin.
 </p>
 <p class="services-details-two__text-2">
    This therapy is beneficial for those looking to enhance body contours without surgery.
 With collagen and elastin stimulation and improved skin elasticity, it offers both immediate and long-term benefits.
 </p>

 <h3 class="services-details-two__title-2">
-   What to Expect During a Cellulite Reduction Therapy Session
+   What to Expect During a Session
 </h3>
 <p class="services-details-two__text-2">
-   A Cellulite Reduction session typically takes around 30 to 45 minutes.
-The provider will start by preparing the area, and the hyperdilute Radiesse will be applied to stimulate collagen and elastin and restore volume to improve skin texture.
+   A session typically takes around 30 to 45 minutes.
+The provider will start by preparing the area, and the hyperdilute Radiesse will be applied to stimulate collagen and restore volume to improve skin texture.
 </p>
 <p class="services-details-two__text-2">
    The procedure is comfortable and non-invasive, with most patients experiencing only mild warmth or pressure.
-Results continue to improve over time as the body responds with increased collagen and elastin production.
+Results continue to improve over time as the body responds with increased collagen production.
 </p>

 <h3 class="services-details-two__title-2">
-   Results and How Long They Last:
+   Results and How Long They Last
 </h3>
 <ul class="services-details-two__points list-unstyled list-service">
    <li>